genevaers/Community/tsc/meetings/2024/@Next_GenevaERS-TSC_MeetingMinutes.md

 ## Infrastructure
 ## Run-Control Apps
 ## Workbench
+- Using the Contrast tool to check for vulnerabilities.
 ## R&D Work
 - Using ADABAS as a data source.
 - Alternatives to a using a database for metadata